isaacnmm/pestpolicy-hugo2XX/content/posts/do-water-purification-tablets-kill-viruses/index.md

 The iodine and chlorine will kill cryptosporidium, E. coli bacteria, and giardia found in water mainly contained with animal deposits.

-Further, water purification using the tablets also [kill weeds in your flower bed](https://pestpolicy.com/best-weed-killers-for-flower-beds/) since they have chlorine and iodine as their main active ingredients - so that other micro-organism won't grow in the water or its surroundings.
+Further, water purification using the tablets also [kill weeds in your flower bed](https://pestpolicy.com/best-weed-killers-for-flower-beds/)since they have chlorine and iodine as their main active ingredients - so that other micro-organism won't grow in the water or its surroundings.

 ###  3. Great forEmergency - Purify andKill Viruses